How to Create a Business Name

 Now look at your list of possibilities and ask the following questions of each name:

 - Is it pronounceable and easy to spell?

 - Does it have a positive sound?

 If you think you've chosen a winner, don't commit to it just yet.
 Get feedback from friends and family.
 Say it repeatedly.
 If after a few days you feel confident and comfortable with the name, then it's a keeper.
 If you can't get used to, toss it out and go back to your list.

 If you have fallen in love with a name that doesn't precisely tell people what you do or what you sell, consider adding a tagline.
 A tagline is best described as a phrase or adage that defines your company's mission in the fewest words possible.
-Take another look at your list of keywords to see if any words can create a 3-7 word statement about who you are or what you are selling.
+Take another look at your list of keywords to see if any words can create a three-to-seven word statement about who you are or what you are selling.

 From the moment of inception, your business name will be linked to your customers' perceptions.
 All advertising will center on your brand.
-By putting a lot of thought and effort into generating business name ideas now, you may avoid many marketing and legal pitfalls.
+By putting a lot of thought and effort into generating business name ideas now, you may avoid many marketing traps and legal pitfalls.